KesseNones/EcksDee-Programming-Language/README.md

 	to make it even more distinct.
 The main features of the language are detailed below in the Mechanics section.

+	-THIS DOCUMENTATION IS STILL A WORK IN PROGRESS SO IGNORE ANY BAD GRAMMAR OR SPELLING IF YOU SEE IT.
+	IT WILL LIKELY GET FIXED LATER.

 ## Mechanics:
 ### Stack Based Approach:
 	-Since EcksDee is based on Forth, it's stack based.
 This means that the language is generally composed